Trade setup for stock market today: Five stocks to buy or sell on Monday

 Buy or sell stock ideas by experts

-Regarding stocks to buy today, stock market experts Sumeet Bagadia, Executive Director at Choice Broking, and Ganesh Dongre, Senior Manager of Technical Research at Anand Rathi, recommend buying these five buy-on-sell stocks: Garware Hi-Tech, Grasim Industries, IGL, Canara Bank, and RCF.
+Regarding stocks to buy today, stock market experts Sumeet Bagadia, Executive Director at Choice Broking, and Ganesh Dongre, Senior Manager of Technical Research at Anand Rathi, recommended buying these five buy-or-sell stocks: Zydus Wellness, Voltamp, Coromandel International, Exide Industries, and IRCTC.

 Sumeet Bagadia's stocks to buy today